On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Generalizations of Gold's criterion

-The case $n_0=0$ corresponds to the total ramification of $k^\acyc/k$, with $\CH_k \ne 1$ (cyclic, otherwise all is obvious), giving $\CH_n$ non-cyclic for all $n \geq 1$; it is also the context which may be numerically checked (see the numerical results of Section \ref{P7} where any possibility is represented and show that all the hypothesis are necessary).
+The case $e = 0$ corresponds to the total ramification of $k^\acyc/k$, with $\CH_k \ne 1$, cyclic, giving $\CH_n$ non-cyclic for all $n \geq 1$; it is the context which may be numerically checked (see numerical results given by Program \ref{P7} showing that all the hypothesis are necessary).